-However, to sell the fund at this point would have been a disastrous error.
-The dotcom bubble subsequently burst.
-Woodford's stocks came back into fashion and he went on a run of incredible outperformance (see graph 2).
+However, to sell the fund at this point would bubble subsequently burst.
+Woodford's stocks came back into fashion and he went on a run making an investment decision.
+Ask yourself - why has the manager underperformed?
+Is it because something is fundamentally wrong or has their style simply gone out of favour?

 This example illustrates two points.
 Firstly, even the best managers go through periods of underperformance; you cannot expect them to outperform all the time.
-Secondly, don't just focus on recent performance numbers when
+Secondly, don't just focus on recent performance numbers when have been a disastrous error.
+The dotcom of incredible outperformance (see graph 2).